-What is sports psychology?
+What is sport psychology?

-Why choose a career in sports psychology?
+Why choose a career in sport psychology?

 Do I need a sports degree?

-On the BPS-accredited, one-year MSc Sport and Exercise Psychology degree at Loughborough University you'll study modules including 'Psychology of Sport and Physical Activity in Youth', 'Current Research in Performance Psychology and Management', 'Mental Health in Sport and Exercise' and 'The Psychology of the Coach-Athlete Relationship'.
-You'll be assessed through a combination of exams, coursework and group activities.
-Tuition fees for UK and EU students currently stand at £9,500.
+On the BPS-accredited, one-year MSc Psychology of Sport and Exercise degree at Leeds Beckett University, you'll study modules including 'Contemporary Issues in Sport Psychology', 'Psychosocial Development in Sport and Exercise', 'Professional Practice' and 'The Research Process'.
+You'll be assessed through a combination of coursework, practical assessments, and group activities.
+Tuition fees for UK and EU students currently stand at £9,000.

 Where can I find work experience?

 Work experience is essential for aspiring sport and/or exercise psychologists, as relevant work placements or internships are usually required to gain a place on a Masters course.

 Specific sports psychology internships can be tricky to find but you can still obtain relevant experience in a number of ways.

 Contact your local gym to see if you can work shadow a personal trainer or teach a fitness or exercise class.
 You could also get involved in coaching a local or university sports team.
 Alternatively, try approaching schools in your area to see if you can gain some experience in PE teaching.

 Volunteering is also an option.
 Why not give some of your free time to local youth sports teams?